Auto Cash Application Software [2026]: 6 AI Tools Ranked

 SAP Cash Application is a cloud microservice add-on running on SAP Business Technology Platform (BTP).
 It uses machine learning to match incoming bank statement items against open AR in S/4HANA.
 For companies fully standardized on SAP and already investing in BTP, the native integration reduces middleware complexity.

-Strengths: Native SAP data model integration.
-No middleware layer between the matching engine and S/4HANA.
-Familiar SAP governance and support structure.
+• Native SAP data model integration with no middleware layer between the matching engine and S/4HANA.

 What Is Straight-Through Processing in Cash Application?